Libera-Chat/libera-chat.github.io/content/_guides/sasl/epic5.md

 when it connects.
 You may change `*.libera.chat` to something more specific if desired, but the `*` means SASL authentication will be attempted for any `irc.libera.chat` server.

-The sciprt supports only `plain` authentication mechanism, you must use SSL to protect your password.
+The script supports only `plain` authentication mechanism, you must use SSL to protect your password.

-Prefered method of connecting to Libera.Chat on EPIC5 is configuring your ircII.servers file with proper connection line.
+Preferred method of connecting to Libera.Chat on EPIC5 is configuring your ircII.servers file with proper connection line.
 This file is located in `$IRCLIB` directory (you must set this environment variable in your shell configuration file like .bashrc or .zshrc).
 The format is described in